The chronology dates back to last century.

-Well, I think it’s pretty boring but: finishing an Ironman triathlon, about ten years ago now.
-You can be proud of big achievements and that pride might last years, but the proudest single moment where I got the biggest chemical rush from my own achievement was crossing that line.
-I don’t even remember it, but apparently, I just screamed.
+Well, I think it’s pretty boring but: finishing an Iron Man, about ten years ago now.
+You can be proud of big achievements and that pride might last years, but the proudest single moment where I got the biggest chemical rush of pride was crossing that line.
+I don’t even remember it, but apparently I just screamed.

 It was just the finish.
 It wasn’t just the 10 hours it took to do it; it was the months of work beforehand I put into it just all culminating into that one moment.

 Construction in Melbourne, corporate finance in London and Melbourne, commercial broking in Sydney, and property finance with Dorado Property.
 In his spare time: marathons, Ironmans, and a law degree.
 If you can name it, Director – Property Davide Bini has tried it.
 What inspires him to keep exploring?